 A talented musician and undergraduate, he’s purchased a flat with his older brother Brad.
 He’s currently dividing his time between his parents’ home in Wanneroo and the flat in central Joondalup.
 He hopes to move in permanently later this year.

 Richard, who has Fraser syndrome, a rare recessive gene disorder, has just 6% vision and uses a hearing implant (a bone-anchored hearing aid).
-He’s currently receiving support from our Orientation and Mobility team to develop greater independence, so he can use his cane around his flat, which is in the Joondalup area.
+He’s currently receiving support from our Orientation and Mobility team to develop greater independence, so he can use his white cane around his flat, which is in the Joondalup area.
 Our therapists from Orientation and Mobility Services are trained to work with people with limited vision.

 What motivated Richard to live independently at such a young age and where did his love of classical music come from?